felixjung/feju.github.io/_posts/2016-03-18-let-us-loop-you-in.md

 new [Apple Watch
 bands](http://9to5mac.com/2016/02/02/march-15-event-4-inch-phone-new-ipad-apple-watch/).
-That new iPad Pro got me thinking about Apple's broader plans for the iPad and Macbook ecosystem.<!--more-->
+That new iPad Pro got me thinking about Apple's broader plans for the iPad and Macbook product lines.<!--more-->

-I am hoping Apple will eliminate the Macbook Air and iPad Air from their product lineup in the long term.
-Instead, what they should offer in the future are a Macbook and a Macbook Pro, as well as an iPad and an iPad Pro.
+I expect Apple to eliminate the Macbook Air and iPad Air from their lineup over this and next year.
+Instead, they will offer a Macbook and a Macbook Pro in the laptop and an iPad and an iPad Pro in the tablet category.
 The pro products will be available in two screen sizes and offer better performance paired with "professional features".
 The current 12.9" iPad Pro gives an indication as to what could remain pro features for a 9.7" version:

 * Smart connector for attaching keyboard accessories